pingel-org/axle/axle-docs/src/main/tut/RoadMap.md

 ## 0.2.10 (February 2017)
 * Code coverage to ?%
 * Dependent types (Shapeless?
-Refined?) for matrix size
+Refined?
+ValueOf SIP-23 in typelevel scala 2.11 and 2.12.2) for matrix size

 ## 0.2.11 (March 2017)
 * Reactive Streams for animating visualizations